-France accounted for 18,9% of Champagne Laurent-Perrier turnover, while 81,1% of its production was exported.
-Sales are mainly through specialised distribution channels, including restaurants, fine-food stores and wine merchants.
+France accounted for 17.9% of Champagne Laurent-Perrier turnover, while 82.1% of its production was exported.
+Sales are mainly through specialised distribution channels, including restaurants, fine-food stores, wine merchants and more and more digital.
 Champagne Laurent-Perrier is not sold in great quantities in supermarket chains.
-As a major luxury brand, Laurent-Perrier has patiently cultivated and promoted its distinctive products since Bernard de Nonancourt took the Group's helm in 1949.
+As a major luxury brand, Laurent-Perrier has patiently cultivated and promoted its distinctive products since Bernard de Nonancourt took the Group's helm in 1948.